 I started Cortese Creations in 2009 when I lived in Tidioute, Pennsylvania.
 I began doing a lot of wood burnings of wildlife and rodeo

-2013, we moved to Meadville, Pennsylvania, it was nice to get back to civilization.
-We were getting tired of dealing with the struggles of
+November, 2013, we moved to Meadville, Pennsylvania, it was nice to get back to civilization.
+We were getting tired of dealing with

 My maiden name was Karen Hartman and I was born and raised in Pittsburgh, Pennsylvania.
 I got married in June of 1977 and my

 Did you know that we native Pittsburghers have our own form of the English language?
 Pittsburghese, at look it up online at